lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 **Who would like to "drive" today?** \(Recommend the Team Lead\)

-### 1. **Open an internet browser window.
-Go to mtl.how/data..**
+### 1.Open an internet browser window.
+Go to mtl.how/data

 - This will take you to the Power BI site, ensure you have your PIV card to access the intranet site.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.
 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
 - We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.
+- On the landing page, you will select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.

+### 2. Selecting & Viewing your Team Data.
-- On the landing page, you will select your clinics using the columns present.
+- You will select your clinics using the columns present.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
 -  **With your team lead (________), we selected the following clinics to represent your team.**
 -  After making all your selections in a column, click the yellow "Apply" button.
+-  Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls your Patient Level Data; this will pull all clinics used in the last two years.
+- Note: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
+You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
+(By default, the data and viz tabs is to show all the data for all sta3ns and clinics.)

+**Tips & Tricks**
-- *Note: Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.*
+- *Note:* Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
+If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
+*Unselecting Choices*
 - To unselect an individual Division, Physical Location, etc, uncheck the selected box.
 - To clear selected choices in a **column**, hover in the upper right hand corner of the column and click on the 'Eraser' icon.
 - To reset ALL choices in the interface across ALL tabs, click the "Reset" button in the upper bar.
 Note - the "reset" button will clear ALL choices across ALL Clinic Selection, Data, & Viz tabs, not just the given tab you are viewing.

-## To view your team data, go through Step #2.
-We will show you the steps, but you already have access to your data report.
-(*WILL THEY BE DOING STEP 2?** - Need to clarify w/Jeff on 11/29 8am WG Leads to see if we can share clinic selection w/ team members or if they all have to go thru this step)

-### 2. Viewing your Team Data.
-- Clicking "Apply" after making choices in the "Clinic Selection" Tab pulled your Patient Level Data.
-- This will pull all clinics used in the last two years.
-- To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
-Click on the square "Focus Mode" icon.
-Hit "Back to Report" to return to the previous view.

 - **Prior to today's session, __________________ \[Team Lead's name\] worked with us to build an initial team dataset.
 - **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**